malvira/bramble/README.md

 border-router is loaded with firmware, tunslip is connected, and `gogoc` aquires a tunnel.
 It will also start the BRamble webserver.

-If all goes well, point your browser to localhost.
+If all goes well, point your browser to localhost the default password is default.